Fun Things To Do At Zion National Park in July

 Here are a few tips for Zion National Park photography.
 When taking pictures at sunrise and sunset, you’re looking for the reflected light on the rock structures, and not the sun rising or setting.

-For sunrise we recommend behind the Zion Museum and at the end of the Canyon Overlook Trail.
+If you’re looking for the best photo spots for sunrise at Zion National Park we recommend behind the Zion Museum and at the end of the Canyon Overlook Trail.
 For sunset, we hike along the Pa’rus Trail to capture the reflected glow of light on the Watchman in the Virgin River.

 The night sky at Zion National Park is full of stars, and it’s something you MUST SEE!
 If you’re lucky to be there when there’s no moon in the sky, you might even see the Milky Way!